 This bill transfers the New Jersey Historic Trust from the Department of State to the Department of Community Affairs, aligning statutory law with its current operational affiliation.
-It amends existing provisions to reflect this change, including the composition of the board of trustees, which will now include the Commissioner of Community Affairs or a designated representative.
-The bill also establishes that trustees must have a minimum of five years of experience in relevant fields such as historic preservation, architecture, or cultural nonprofit management.
+The bill amends existing provisions to reflect this change, including the deletion of references to the Department of State and the Secretary of State, replacing them with the Department of Community Affairs and its Commissioner.
+Additionally, it establishes that the board of trustees for the New Jersey Historic Trust will include the Commissioner of Community Affairs or a designated representative, and mandates that trustees possess a minimum of five years of experience in relevant fields such as historic preservation, architecture, or cultural nonprofit management.

 Statutes affected: